Under the Never Sky

-Under the Never Sky is a 2012 young adult debut novel by Veronica Rossi and is the first in a trilogy.
+Under the Never Sky is a 2012 young adult debut novel by Veronica Rossi and, the novel is the first in the Under the Never Sky series.
 The book follows two teens, a girl that has always lived within a protected city and a boy who is both a Night Seer and a Scire, as they attempt to survive.

 Film rights to the trilogy have been optioned by Warner Brothers Studios, with the novel being sold in more than 25 international markets.
-Book 2 of the trilogy, Through the Ever Night, was released in the United States on January 8, 2013 and became both a New York Times and a USA Today Best Seller before the month was over.
-The final installment, Into the Still Blue, was released January 28, 2014 however the final novel did not receive as much praise as the preceding books.